 - Stop smoking: If you smoke or vape, we recommend that you quit.
-Smoking and vaping can significantly impact your cardiovascular health and have dangerous consequences.
+Smoking and vaping can significantly impact your cardiovascular health.
 If you need help quitting, ask your doctor about smoking cessation programs.

-- Visit your doctor regularly: Along with following up on previously diagnosed conditions, be sure to obtain an annual physical to access your general health.
-During your visit, remember to mention any new symptoms or changes to your overall health.
+- Visit your doctor regularly: Remember to mention any new symptoms or changes to your overall health.
 In general, early diagnosis and treatment lead to the best health outcomes.

 Improve Your Circulation at USA Vein Clinics